yzerlaut/old_physion/visual_stim/README.md

 ## Screen settings

+### Windows level

-In Windows, we need to set the following settings:
+We need to set the following settings:

 #### Display